 - There is now a sanitising station near the table tennis table in the walled garden so guests can sanitise the table and the barbecues which are stored nearby.

-- Please wash your hands before and after use using the hand washing station by the stable, or at the sanitising station at the entrance to the playground, and respect social distancing guidelines.
+- Please wash your hands before and after use, and/or use the sanitising station at the entrance to the playground, and respect social distancing guidelines.

 - Please only one family at a time inside the guest laundry.